kube-burner/kube-burner/README.md

   kube-burner [command]

 Available Commands:
-  destroy     Destroy old namespaces described in the config file help        Help about any command init        Launch test version     Print the version number of kube-burner
+  completion  Generates completion scripts for the specified bash shell destroy     Destroy old namespaces labeled with the given UUID. help        Help about any command init        Launch benchmark version     Print the version number of kube-burner

 Flags: